From use case to data space, a bottom-up data space design framework leveraging Data Products (Data in Brief article)

 Value creation in data ecosystems

-Jim Ahtes from i2CAT lead another key contribution during the session “Value Creation in Data Ecosystems”.
-This discussion examined how real value emerges when data ecosystems translate concepts into practical, operational results.
+Jim Ahtes from i2CAT led another key contribution during the session “Value Creation in Data Ecosystems”.
+The discussion focused on how data spaces unlock real value when they enable an ecosystem of service providers to build replicable, scalable value-added services on top of shared, interoperable data.

 The session showcased:

-• Concrete products and services developed within data ecosystems
+• Concrete products and services already emerging from data-space initiatives.

 Reflections from EBDVF 2025